 In both phases, ONS will send a letter to all targeted households, explaining the nature of the study, together with the main Participant Information Sheet and a short summary of the study and will follow this up with one telephone call and/or text reminder following standard practice where contact numbers have been provided through participation in a previous survey or are available via the address list from which households are sampled.
 All households, including those sampled through databases of addresses, will receive a postcard reminder (in an envelope to ensure that the households study code remains private).
 Welsh translations will also be sent to households in Wales.
 The invite letter will direct participants to a website where some additional translations will be available.
-Only the short summary (in leaflet form) and the Participant Information Sheet for adults 16 years and older will be sent with the invitation letter (and not other Participant Information Sheets), since the point of contact from previous surveys is an adult or the household as a whole in Phase II and it will not be known whether there will be children or adolescents in the household.
+Only the short summary (in leaflet form) and the Participant Information Sheet for adults 16 years and older will be sent with the invitation letter (and not other Participant Information Sheets), since the point of contact from previous surveys is an adult or the household.
 This Participant Information Sheet includes relevant information for parents/carers about any children in the household.
 Additional age-appropriate information will be provided at home visits where appropriate.

 Each household will be assigned a unique code at the point they are selected to be approached for the study: this code will be used on all subsequent study correspondence.
 After recruitment, different household members who consent to participation will be uniquely identified by a pseudonymised study number.
-The invitation letter will ask an adult to telephone the call centre if anyone in the household is interested in taking part.
+The invitation letter will ask an adult to telephone the call centre if anyone in the household is

+© Copyright: The University of Oxford and Oxford University Hospitals NHS Foundation Trust 2019 Page 33 of 76 interested in taking part.
 A contact email will be available for those unable to telephone (eg due to hearing or speech impairment).
 One or multiple members of the household may participate, regardless of whether the originally targeted adult chooses to participate, but those outside the household are not eligible.